11 Job Tips for Teaching English OnlineBy Bridge

-When you work with a company, you can expect more consistent working hours and plenty of classroom support, whereas if you choose to start your own business, you can set your own rates and cater to the type of stydents you want, but you’ll have to take care of marketing yourself.
+When you work with a company, you can expect more consistent working hours and plenty of classroom support, whereas if you choose to start your own business, you can set your own rates and cater to the type of students you want, but you’ll have to take care of marketing yourself.
 Using a marketplace platform falls somewhere in between the other two, as you will create a teacher profile to try and attract students already using the platform.
-While you can set your own schedule and pay rate, you’ll pay a portion of your earnings to the markeyplace company.
+While you can set your own schedule and pay rate, you’ll pay a portion of your earnings to the marketplace company.

 Which option is right for you depends on where you are in your career, your qualifications, the level of autonomy you would like as a teacher, and your future goals.

-If you’re interested in learning how to start your own freelance tutoring business, check out Bridge’s newest Specialized Certification Course: Teaching English Online as a Freelancer.
+If you’re interested in learning how to start your own freelance tutoring business, check out Bridge’s Specialized Certification Course: Teaching English Online as a Freelancer.

 2. Do your research – compare online teaching jobs.